Myrica rubra: Cultural significance

 Archaeological and written evidence suggest that yangmei cultivation first took place in China over 2,000 years ago during the Han dynasty.
 Yangmei is mentioned throughout Chinese literature, including several appearances in Li Bai's poems.

-In Japan, it is the prefectural flower of Kōchi and the prefectural tree of Tokushima.
+In Japan, yamamomo (山桃, lit. 'mountain peach') is the prefectural flower of Kōchi and the prefectural tree of Tokushima.
 The plant's name appears in many old Japanese poems.